Cite this

 Intuitively, how well a source and channel are “matched” is determined by how well our best encoder maps more probable source outcomes to 1) inputs with less noisy outputs and 2) inputs whose outputs don’t overlap with those of other inputs.
 The process of creating an encoder to perform this matching is also known as joint source-channel coding.

 There are also two different sources with the same entropy (Figure 14b).
-The first source (the “symmetric source") has three equally probably outcomes, while the second source (the “asymmetric source") has two more probable and two less probable outcomes.
+The first source (the “symmetric source") has three equally probable outcomes, while the second source (the “asymmetric source") has two more probable and two less probable outcomes.
 For channels and sources with a small number of states such as the ones shown here, the optimal encoder can be found by exhaustively searching all possible ways of mapping messages to channel inputs.

 For the symmetric channel, the optimal encoder for the symmetric source is able to transmit more information than the optimal encoder for the asymmetric source, but for the asymmetric channel, the reverse is true (Figure 14c).
 In the latter case, this occurs because the encoder is able to map each of source’s two most highly probable messages (\(\textcolor{#009B55}{\texttt{green}}\) and \(\textcolor{gray}{\texttt{gray}}\)) to distinct subsets of channel inputs that overlap less at the output.
 This is not possible for the symmetric source, because all of its messages are equally probable.